cabeen/qit/docsite/docs/masters-workshop.md

 ## Fin

 That's it, congratulations on finishing the workshop!
 Hopefully, you're now more familiar with a few common diffusion MRI tasks, and you have an idea of how to use `qitview` for other tasks you may encounter in the future.
 Many of the tasks you completed in `qitview` can be scripted or run on the command line using the `qit` program.
-To learn more, please feel free to explore the rest of the documentation on this site, experiment the features in `qitview`, or [mailto:rcabeen@loni.usc.edu email me] with any questions!
+To learn more, please feel free to explore the rest of the documentation on this site, experiment the features in `qitview`, or [email me](mailto:cabeen@gmail.com) with any questions!